sqlballs/mSQLg2c/modules/03-SQLServerImprovements.md

   - "Last Writer Wins" conflict detection
 - <b>Database Log Shipping</b>
 - <b>Failover Clustering</b>
-  - Simplfied Failover Clustering setup for Virtual Machines
+  - Simplified Failover Clustering setup for Virtual Machines
 - <b>Always-On Availability Groups</b> - <a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/contained-availability-groups-overview?view=sql-server-ver16">Improvements in the latest version of SQL Server include</a>:
   - Up to five synchronous replicas	<a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/secondary-replica-connection-redirection-always-on-availability-groups?view=sql-server-ver16">starting in SQL Server 2019 (15.x) increases the maximum number of synchronous replicas to 5, up from 3 in SQL Server 2017 (14.x)</a>.
 You can configure this group of five replicas to have automatic failover within the group.
 There is one primary replica, plus four synchronous secondary replicas
   - Secondary-to-primary replica connection redirection	allows client application connections to be directed to the primary replica regardless of the target server specified in the connection string
   - Create an <a href="https://learn.microsoft.com/en-us/sql/database-engine/availability-groups/windows/contained-availability-groups-overview?view=sql-server-ver16">Always On Contained Availability Group</a> that manages its own metadata objects (users, logins, permissions, SQL Agent jobs etc.) at the availability group level in addition to the instance level, and includes specialized contained system databases within the availability group

-> The latest version of SQL Server also has the ability to participate in Availablity to and from the Microsoft Azure Platform.
+> The latest version of SQL Server also has the ability to participate in Availability to and from the Microsoft Azure Platform.
 These improvements will be detailed in the last Module of this Workshop.

 <p><img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/microsoft/sqlworkshops/blob/master/graphics/point1.png?raw=true"><b>Activity: Examine the new Information in the backupset system table</b></p>